Tifayifu: Tifayifu exemptions

-Therefore, the tifayifu policy mainly applied to adult men, and the people who were generally exempted from the tifayifu policy were: Han Chinese women, Han Chinese children, Buddhist and, Taoist monks, deceased Han Chinese men, and performers in Chinese theatres, While the qizhuang was used in dominant spaces (e.g. ritual and official locations), Hanfu continued to be used in subordinate spaces (in theatre and women's quarters).
+Therefore, the tifayifu policy mainly applied to adult men, and the people who were generally exempted from the tifayifu policy were Han Chinese women, Han Chinese children, Buddhist and Taoist monks, deceased Han Chinese men and performers in Chinese theatres.
+While the qizhuang was used in dominant spaces (e.g. ritual and official locations), Hanfu continued to be used in subordinate spaces (in theatre and women's quarters).

 Consequences of tifayifu edict

 Executions and progressive adoption of Manchu-style clothing by men

 Voicing disapproval to the queue order and urging to the return of Chinese fashion (Ming-style) lead to the execution of Chen Mingxia (a former Ming dynasty official) for treason in 1654 by the Shunzi emperor; Chen Mingxia suggested that the Qing dynasty court should adopt Ming-style clothing "in order to bring peace to the empire".
 It also lead to the execution of Liu Zhenyu during the Qianlong era for urging the clothing to be changed to what is presumed to Ming-style fashion; however, during this period, only the scholar-official elite were required to wear Manchu style and not the entire male population, so the great majority of men were allowed to dressed in Ming-style fashion.

-Han Chinese men eventually voluntarily adopted Manchu-style clothing, such as changshan and magua, over time, and by the late Qing, officials, scholars, and many commoners wore Manchu-style clothing.
+Over time, some Han Chinese men eventually adopted Manchu-style clothing, such as the changshan' and magua, and by the end of the Qing Dynasty, officials, scholars, and some civilians wore Manchu-style clothing, but not all.